vuxcode/pr1-project-pokeballstore/bug-list.md

 3. In my new submenu, I was supposed to go back to the main menu, but I accidentally set the boolean to exit the program instead.
  "Removed the boolean and added return;."

+ 4. Tried to add document.write to display "refresh page to start Glossyhelper" when quitting the program.